Texas Women and Girls in STEM Summit

 Paula McKinney, Teacher, Westlake High School

-Solve it by Sunset: Play, Inclusion, STEM, and Entrepreneurship - All in a Fun and Exciting Event
+Solve it by Sunset & SPARKATHON: Inclusion, STEM, Entrepreneurship, Play - All in a Fun and Exciting Event

 Come play in a mini version of a design-a-thon.
-Witness first-hand how this exciting, real-world problem-solving event promotes inclusion and engagement of teens in using STEM, Human Centered Design (HCD) and entrepreneurship to solve real-world problems.
-Learn how young women in high school are launching these design-a-thons in Texas, Minnesota, California, Albania and India.
+Witness first-hand how this exciting, real-world problem-solving event promotes playfulness, inclusion and engagement of teens in using STEM, entrepreneurship, and Human Centered Design (HCD) to solve real-world problems.
+Learn how young women in high school are launching these design-a-thons in Texas, Minnesota, California, Albania and India to solve a myriad of real-world problems in their local communities.
 You will learn how you might bring such an event to your school and community.
 Come play and learn with us!

 8:30 a.m. – 9:15 a.m.
 Check-in, Networking, Breakfast Tacos & Coffee

 9:15 a.m. – 10:20 a.m.
 Welcome, Stand Up for STEM Awards, Power of Mentors Panel

 12:20 p.m. – 1:30 p.m.
 Lunch, Networking, Meet Ups & Resource Sharing, Self-Guided Tours

 4:00 p.m. – 4:30 p.m.
 Closing Reception, Networking, Resource Sharing